RobJacobson/ws-dottie/docs/describe-project/implementation-prd-v2.md

 ---

 **Remember:** Quality over speed.
-Take the time to understand the domain, fetch real data, and create meaningful annotations.
-The goal is to create documentation that truly enhances the developer and AI agent experience.
+Take the time to understand the domain and the relationship between different entities and endpoints, fetch real data, and create meaningful annotations.
+The goal is to create documentation that truly enhances the developer and AI agent experience through rich, discoverable descriptions with minimal, high-value metadata.